-The purpose of this course is to assist students who have limited experience in higher education by providing them with the tools necessary to be successful in achieving their associate's degree in an online educational environment.
+The purpose of this course is to assist students who have limited experience in higher education by providing them with the tools necessary to be successful in achieving their associate degree in an online educational environment.
 Students will explore their learning style and gain an understanding of the importance of general education.
-Educational goal setting, study techniques, using educational technology and library research skills will also be covered.
+Educational goal setting, academic integrity, writing, study

-TUX 301 Trident University Experience for Students in Transition
+TUX 301 Introduction to Online Education and the Trident University Experience for Students in Transition

-The purpose of this course is to assist transfer students in making a smooth transition to undergraduate study at Trident.
+The purpose of this course is to assist transfer students in making a smooth transition to Trident.
 Various subject areas will be covered to help students take full advantage of Trident's information technology and academic resources.
-Students will complete self-assessments and engage in academic planning, learn about leadership and the importance of understanding diverse perspectives, enhance critical thinking skills, improve research and information literacy skills, and engage in advanced career exploration.
+Students will complete self-assessments and engage in academic planning, learn about learning styles, financial decision-making, and the importance of understanding diverse perspectives, enhance critical thinking skills, improve research and information literacy skills, and engage in advanced career exploration.